 Exposures

-Three categories of environmental stressor will be included: (i) ambient air pollution, (ii) road traffic noise and (iii) access to natural spaces (Table 1).
+Three categories of urban environmental stressor will be included: (i) ambient air pollution, (ii) road traffic noise and (iii) access to natural spaces (Table 1).
 Ambient air pollution will be indicated by average exposure to nitrogen dioxide (NO2) and the inhalable fraction of particulate matter (PM2.5).
 Road traffic noise will be averaged over the day, evening and night (Lden).
 Exposure to natural spaces will be captured by NDVI and distance to nearest green and blue spaces >5,000m2.
 (21)

 We have defined three periods of exposure a priori: (i) pregnancy, (ii) postnatal (birth to child age 12 months) and (iii) perinatal (both pregnancy and postnatal).
 However, the accuracy with which urban exposures have been estimated at different time points varies markedly between exposures.
 This is for two reasons: first, yearly address data was not available for all cohorts.
 Where there were gaps in the data it was assumed that participants were living at the previously recorded address.
 Second, for most exposures yearly reference data was not available to estimate the level of the exposure at each specific time point.

 The most detailed data is available for ambient air pollution.
-Average exposure is estimated for both the pregnancy and postnatal period; perinatal exposure will be calculated by taking the average of these two values.
+Average exposure is estimated for both the pregnancy and postnatal period; perinatal exposure will be calculated by taking the time-weighted average of these two values.
+Add here information on if all cohorts have both NO2 and PM2.5 and that exposures estimated with the ELAPSE LUR modelling for year 2010 if I recall correctly were back-extrapolated using the ratio-methods to the exact pregnancies and the first year after birth.
+The BiB cohort rely on address at birth, but all other cohorts have data on addresses during pregnancy and after birth.

+Move noise section up here – to have same order as in the intro

 For NDVI, each period of exposure is estimated based on Landsat data available closest to that time point (Table 1, taken from harmonisation manual).
 For some cohorts, the estimate of exposure in pregnancy will have been measured prior to pregnancy (ALSPAC, BiB, DNBC, INMA GUIP, INMA VAL); whilst for others it will have been measured during or after pregnancy (EDEN, GEN-R, INMA SBD, MoBa).
 For example, in BiB the values from pregnancy to 12 months post-birth are based on Landsat data collected a year before pregnancy.
 As BiB also lacks detailed address data over this period (Table A1), each subject will have the same value from pregnancy to 12 months (based on their address in pregnancy).